sekunho/www/blog/posts/nixos-on-framework-desktop.md

 ## Conclusion

-Well that was a lot.
+Documentation for ZFS in NixOS is still kind of sparse since I found answers in different places.
+It's still enough to put something together but not without effort.

 The nice thing is you more or less only have to set up the configuration once.
-After this, it's best you keep it somewhere easily accessible (like GitHub) so that you can download it, and just run the disk partitioning, and OS install.

-I also like that there aren't as much "imperative" steps to setting up NixOS.
+After this, it's best to keep it somewhere easily accessible (like `git`) so that you can download it, and just run `disko`, and `nixos-install`.
+I like that there aren't as much "imperative" steps to setting up NixOS.
+It's one of the major reasons why I've completely stopped distrohopping.

+Managing KDE's configuration probably isn't the best experience even with the plasma manager project.
+One is better off with another DE if that's important.
+I'm just satisfied enough with KDE to not switch over to others yet.
+Plus I mostly use stock KDE anyway.

+Finally, this little machine is also such a capable thing!
+KDE is so much more smoother vs my Ryzen 5950x + 3090ti back home.
+Well mainly because the Nvidia experience in Linux is horrible.
+Maybe I'll benchmark a bunch of stuff in one of these weekends.

 ---

 So below are the complete files for `flake.nix`, `configuration.nix`, and `disk-config.nix`.
-Or checkout my configuration in [`sekunho/dotfiles`](https://github.com/sekunho/dotfiles).
+Or check out my configuration in [`sekunho/dotfiles`](https://github.com/sekunho/dotfiles) (if it's already there).

 ```nix
 # flake.nix